 Writing and Editing Services

-I now work in London as a freelance copywriter, editor and academic tutor.
+I now work in London and Warwickshire as a freelance copywriter, editor and academic tutor.
 I specialise in online writing, proof-reading and editing for academic, cultural and charitable enterprises.
 However if you have any projects you would like to discuss, don’t hesitate to get in touch.
-I’m always on the look-out for new challenges (big or small)!
+I’m always on the look-out for new challenges (big or small).

 “Excellent writer.
 Delivered the article well within the given time and the content was exactly what I was looking for.
 Very happy!”

-“Very impressed with the speed, detail and research of the two part article writing Amelia did for us.”
+“Very impressed with the speed, detail and research of the two part article writing Amelia did for us.
+As always, really fast professional work.
+Delight to work with.”

 “Amelia has helped our mobile planetarium with her marketing expertise and several successful funding applications.
 Always professional, accurate, and results driven.
 I can 100% recommend!”